cornell-brg/engrg1050-mini-lab/docs/index.md

 the username `photon.group.0X@gmail.com` where `X` is your group number.
 The password is `particle070`.
 You should see the Particle programming environment.
 There is a set of buttons on the left.
-We will primarily be using the flash button (lighting bolt, used for programming the Photon board), the save button (folder icon, used for saving your program in the cloud), the code view button (`<>` icon, used to actually enter in your code), and the show devices button (target icon, used for choosing which Photon board you want to program).
+We will primarily be using the flash button (lighting bolt icon, used for programming the Photon board), the save button (folder icon, used for saving your program in the cloud), the code view button (`<>` icon, used to actually enter in your code), the console button (bar graph icon, used to monitor messages sent to the IoT cloud), and the show devices button (target icon, used for choosing which Photon board you want to program).
 Before continuing you need to select the correct Photon board.
 Click on the devices button, and click on the star next to `photon.group.0X.A` if you are an IoT input sub-group and the start next `photon.group.0X.B` if you are an IoT output sub-group.
 Then click on the code button to go to the code view.

 Here is the code we will be using for the first part: